 While some complimentary travel insurance policies cover your spouse and dependent children, did you know they may also cover certain expenses relating to your pets?
 For instance, Altitude Black and Altitude Platinum credit cards could cover you for additional boarding fees for your cats and dogs if your trip home is delayed for some reason outside your control.

 A severe toothache or other dental trouble is never welcome, but especially not when you’re away from home.
-You may know that credit card travel insurance often covers doctors and hospital expenses, but you might not be aware it could also cover emergency dental treatment when you’re travelling overseas.
+You may know that credit card travel insurance often covers doctors and hospital expenses, but you might not be aware it could also cover emergency dental treatment for sudden a severe pain to natural healthy teeth when you’re travelling overseas.

 Things you should know